tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The longitude of the record (e.g., facility location, patient, etc).
 {% enddocs %}

-{% docs mapping_method %}
-mapping method used to populate the normalized codes and descriptions.
-Can be manual (fields were populated in input layer), automatic (dictionary codes matching the source code were found and was automatically populated) or custom (populated by normalization engine)
-{% enddocs %}

-{% docs medical_claim_id %}
-Unique identifier for each row in the table.
-{% enddocs %}

-{% docs medical_surgical %}
-A flag or code indicating if the service was medical or surgical.
-{% enddocs %}

-{% docs medicare_status_code %}
-Indicates how the patient became eligible for Medicare.
-{% enddocs %}

 {% docs medication_id %}
 Unique identifier for each medication in the table.
-{% enddocs %}

-{% docs member_id %}
-Identifier that links a patient to a particular insurance product or health plan.
-A patient can have more than one member_id because they can have more than one insurance product/plan.
-{% enddocs %}

-{% docs member_month_key %}
-The unique combination of person_id, year_month, payer, plan, and data source.
-{% enddocs %}

-{% docs min_closing_row %}
-The minimum row number for closing entries in the dataset.
-{% enddocs %}

-{% docs modality %}
-The mode or method of treatment or service delivery.
 {% enddocs %}

 {% docs modifier_1 %}